 Unfortunately, the other driver may have minimal coverage, and you may be left with additional health care expenses and repairs beyond what your insurer covers.
 Also, if the at-fault party causes an accident involving several cars, you may find yourself scrambling with the others for a percentage of the benefits.

 So, if you’re a road accident victim and the at-fault driver’s insurer can’t compensate your financial losses, PIP in Texas can provide the space and time to recover fully.
 Consider it a safety net that rescues you whenever the responsible party’s coverage can’t buffer you.

-Personal Injury TX vs. Health Insurance
+PIP in Texas vs. Health Insurance

 A common misconception among those who ignore PIP in Texas is that the coverage is just like health insurance.
 They may share several similarities, but personal injury protection and health insurance are two different coverages.

 Most people fail to realize that most health coverages offer a clause that places them second to other forms of liability insurance.
 This means that if a policyholder is involved in an unfortunate crash, their health coverage can deny the claim and direct them to rely on the other party’s policy.
 If the other party disputes liability, you’ll have to dig into your pockets to foot the medical expenses.

 If the party’s insurer accepts liability, they won’t make the payments instantly.
 They will only make the settlement payment once the victim has “completed” their entire treatment and submitted a claim.
 In some instances, victims never “complete” their treatment and may experience issues spanning years.
 As the bills continue piling, there will be no one else to pay but you.

 With personal injury coverage, you’ll simply make a claim for the opening out-of-pocket expenses resulting from the crash.
 The coverage will take care of your medical expenses and lost earnings within the PIP policy limit.
 So, the more coverage you pay for, the better.